 - Over-punishing.
 To make sure the punishment fits the crime, it helps to look for logical reasons behind a consequence.
-For example, if she rode her bike in the street after you told her not to, take away her bike for the rest of the afternoon.
+For example, if they rode their bike in the street after you told them not to, take away their bike for the rest of the afternoon.

 - Piling it on.
 There may be times when you set a consequence and your child repeats the behavior before the first consequence has even played out.
-When that happens, it’s better to stick with the initial consequence and resist the urge of adding on additional consequences; otherwise, the child will think, ‘I’m going to be grounded until I leave for college, so what’s the point?’” advises Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
+When that happens, it’s better to stick with the initial consequence and resist the urge to add on additional consequences; otherwise, your child will think, ‘I’m going to be grounded until I leave for college, so what’s the point?’” advises Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.

 If you make one of these mistakes (and you probably will at some point), own it.
 For example: “I totally lost my cool just now, and I should not have yelled at you.
 I am sorry for that.”

 Here are some effective discipline tips for teens and kids: